nvim-treesitter/nvim-treesitter/README.md

     curl = { "--proxy", "<proxy url>" },
 }
 ```
-or you configure git via `.gitconfig` and use git instead of curl
+or you can configure git via `.gitconfig` and use git instead of curl

 ```lua
 require("nvim-treesitter.install").prefer_git = true